-The heating chamber has a ceramic coating infused with nanosilver and tourmaline, giving you a rapid heat up time.
+The heating chamber has a ceramic coating infused with nanosilver and tourmaline, giving you a rapid heat-up time.
 The tourmaline injects negative ions into the strand, making your mane look healthy and shiny.
-Though it’s efficient, it won’t burn your strands, thanks to its ceramic technology.
+Thanks to its ceramic technology, though it’s efficient, it won’t burn your strands.

 There are 11 timer options and 6 heat settings up to 390 degrees Fahrenheit.
 It’s safe to use on damaged hair and powerful enough to style coarse hair.

-The inner heating chamber has an anti-scald construction for painless curling.
+The inner heating chamber of the Melophy has an anti-scald construction for painless curling.
 The cordless design ensures a tangle-free operation.

 Other add-ons include clips, a comb, and a pouch.

 Unfortunately, this curling cannot be used while charging.
-Charging it takes 3 to 4 hours, which is quite long.
+Charging takes 3 to 4 hours, which is quite long.
 Some users have also reported that the battery life is short.
-It’s not the best option for curling thick or long hair because of the poor battery life.
+It’s not the best cordless curling iron option for curling thick or long hair because of the poor battery life.